uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 That unreliability is the user playing the game.
 Remember from the key problems of this topic on the transport level, we have delays, corruption and lost packets, these are the attacks; *delay*, *corrupt*, *kill*.
 Solutions come in the form of TCP mechanisms, they are slowly added level by level.
-Like in TCP, the game supports packet ordering, checksums (shields), Acks and Nacks (return creatures) and timeouts .
+Like in TCP, the game supports packet ordering, checksums (shields), Acks and Nacks (return creatures) and timeouts.

 {panel type="teacher-note"}